ellykipkoge/ellykipkoge.github.io/_pages/about.md

 Before joining Columbia, I worked at <a href='https://www.astrazeneca.com/'> AstraZeneca (AZ) BioPharmaceutical Company </a> as a Senior Data Scientist.
 Over the course of my time in AZ, I researched explainable AI (xAI) methods and their applicability to clinical factors, molecular variables, and clinical outcomes as opposed to text or image data.
 Together with my collaborators, our objective was to exploit the ability of deep learning models to ingest datasets from multiple modalities, predict survival outcomes and identify prognostic variables.
 For explainability part of our research, we looked at attention mechanism - a defining characteristic of transformer-based deep learning models.
 I also worked on methods for identifying predictive biomarkers in cancer treatments.

-<head>Here, I summarize my research interests into 3 main areas:</head>
+<head>My research interests revolve around 3 main areas:</head>

 - Explainable AI: Leveraging predictive power of deep learning and the use of attention-based transformer models in cancer drug development.

 - Clinical Trials: AI and clinical trials, design, implementation and evaluation of randomized trials within the hospital settings.

 - Personalized Medicine: Flexible methods for indentifying predictive biomarkers in Oncology.

+Beyond research, I am also interested in statitical communication with the goal of distilling complex statitical concepts for easier understanding, and promoting proper use of statistical methods and interpretation.